dimitramav/DEVils-Scrum-Tool/docs/specs/rest_api.md

 # ScrumTool REST API

 ## Some facts about our API:
-- No admin user has been assigned in the database, nor a front-end interface has been implemented for administrators
+- No admin user has been assigned in the database, nor a front-end interface has been implemented for administrators (the endpoints just for administrators are included only for theory)
-- Most of the objects that are being transfered are entities (with proper JSONIgnore annotations on some of their attributes, like most foreign keys).
-The rest are custom models objects (DTOs), created just for this purpose.
+- Most of the objects that are being transfered are entities (with proper JSON Ignore annotations on some of their attributes, like most foreign keys).
+The rest are custom model objects (DTOs), created just for this purpose.
 All these Java objects are located in entities and models directories respectively.
-- All successful HTTP Response Statuses are set to 2OO (except from Notification DELETE operation that is set to return a 202 -Accepted- status, for testing purposes)
+- All successful HTTP Response Status are set to 200 (except from Notification DELETE operation that is set to return a 202 -Accepted- status, for testing purposes)
 - Custom Error HTTP Responses are set to return a JSON payload with identifier "serverErrorMessage", followed by the respective error message
 - Passwords are encrypted by BCrypt Encoder, while we use an Authorization Bearer Token
 - CORS allows REST requests only from our client's server (e.g. `localhost:9000` on development mode)